 Ohio State has split goaltenders on the campaign and will continue to do so, and the two have eerily similar stat lines.
 Senior Brady Hjelle is in his second year in the program after starting at Minnesota Duluth.
-After giving up six goals in his return to UMD in the season opener, Hjelle allowed one tally in his next two starts and shutting out BG.
+After giving up six goals in his return to UMD in the season opener, Hjelle allowed one tally in his next two starts including a shutout at BG.

 Meanwhile, true freshman Collin Olson has entered from the U.S. National Team Development Program and also made three starts, giving up seven goals.

 Both goalies are 1-1-1 with goals-against averages of 2.27.
 Hjelle’s save percentage is .927 and Olson’s is .926.